Up to 200 U.S. libraries of all types will receive $10,000 for pandemic recovery. Apply by December 2.

 Up to 200 U.S. libraries of all types (e.g., public, tribal, K-12, academic, special, prison) and representing a broad range of communities will receive $10,000 through a competitive, peer-reviewed application process.
-Register for a free webinar to learn about the application.
+Watch a free webinar to learn about the application.

 ALA will accept applications from October 5 to December 2, 2021.
 Learn more and apply online.

 - $10,000 to support humanities functions of the libraries.